Certificate in Program Management

 Program management is a crucial need among organizations and programs in the health services sector.
 Strengths in program design and implementation, managing budgets, quality, information, processes and resources, and managerial effectiveness improve an organization’s ability to accomplish program goals and mission attainment.
 Program managers are needed in organizations that are public or private, governmental or non-governmental, domestic or international.

-Offered by: Department of Global Health Systems and Development
+Offered by: Department of Global Health Management and Policy

 Faculty Lead: Joni Steinberg, PhD